-Currently available only for schools and parents’ association;
+Currently available only for Schools and Parent Associations

 About the program:

 6 to 11 years old and 12 to 16 years old.
 Teaching is adapted to the age group.

 - Group sizes: from 4 to 16 people maximum

 - Number of instructors: 2 (at least one female instructor or assistant instructor)

 - The full program consists of 16 hours of training divided into two parts.
 These sessions are usually taught weekly in your facility (because of the length of the program and its content, it cannot be taught all at once).

 - Part 1: Personal safety and self-defence training session (12 x 1-hour training sessions)

 - Part 2: Anti-abduction training (a 4-hour training session)

 - This program can be taught in French or in English.